Updated: Sep 6

 So, what makes The Blood Beast Mutations different from your typical covid (or other viruses) related stories?

-Despite initially starting with the same symptoms, there are rumours, along with the odd video posted on-line, about people becoming monsters.
+Despite initially starting with the same symptoms, there are rumours, along with the odd video posted online, about people becoming monsters.
 Not in the zombie sense, but more in a virus-mutating-into -a-bipedal-lifeform-and-tearing-its-way-from-the-host, sense.
-Yup, the virus has taken on a humanoid shape that tears it way out of its host, and then goes on a clawing and feasting rampage.
+Yup, the virus has taken on a humanoid shape that tears its way out of its host, and then goes on a clawing and feasting rampage.

 In the middle of this are Dan, and his wife, Cassie.
 They’d seen the videos, but as with most other people, had dismissed them as fake.
 I mean, even the president is claiming they are "fake news," so there’s no way it’s real.
 Right?
 A world leader wouldn’t lie…